Law and Social Sciences

 Your overall amount of contact will the same as if it were delivered fully on campus.

 Further information for Urban, Environment and Leisure Studies courses only

 It currently looks unlikely that we will be able to run residential field trips.
 In place of these, learning outcomes will be replicated through directed local case study site visits, supported by a mixture of face-to-face staff contact and/or self-directed student study.
 Virtual site visits, using technologies such as Google Street View, will also be used.

 For our Tourism and Hospitality and Events and Entertainment courses there is a currently requirement to complete a 450-hour work experience module in each of Level 4 and 5 (no credit allocated but work experience must be undertaken).
 However, at present, employment prospects in these sectors is uncertain.

-Consequently, we will review the wider economic and health situation in Semester 1 with a view, if necessary, to either reduce or remove the minimum number of work placement hours to be undertaken by students.
-We will assess the situation in Semester 1, including taking the views of students into account, and then decide on an achievable number of minimum hours to be registered by end August 2021.
+Consequently, we will review the wider economic and health situation with a view, if necessary, to either reduce or remove the minimum number of work placement hours to be undertaken by students.
+We will assess the situation, including taking the views of students into account, and then decide on an achievable number of minimum hours to be registered by end August 2021.